 The jaws are very powerful.
 Overall appearance should be that of a massive but dynamic and flexible athlete, a true canine samurai.
 The Tosa Inu is a tranquil, quiet, and obedient dog with a calm but vigilant demeanor.

 The Tosa Inu is a brave, fearless and bold dog.
 The Tosa Inu is quietly affectionate with its own family.
 This breed is exceptionally quiet, calm and patient.
 It has been bred to be a very quiet dog because Japanese dog-fighting rules require the dogs to fight silently.
 This dog is highly intelligent and doesn’t need repetitious training, but does require an equable, consistent, friendly approach.

 It responds best to positive-enforced training methods because of an inherent desire to please its owner.
 The owner must learn to control this dog, as it is too large and strong to be unmannerly.
 This dog requires a strong and experienced owner capable of dealing with a large, powerful animal.

 With proper training and control, the Tosa Inu can be a good family companion.
-It greatly sensitive to the tone of ones voice.
 The Tosa Inu shows remarkable acceptance of children and will not snap or bite from fear or pain.
 However, due to its size, it should not be left with children unsupervised.

 Short-haired, dense, harsh coat.
 It is easy to groom.
 An occasional brushing to remove dead and loose hair is all that is needed to keep the coat looking good.
 Unlike many other mastiff-type dogs, the Tosa Inu does not drool.
 This breed is a light shedder.